pwang00/pwang00.github.io/_posts/2025-09-14-fortidctf-guessy.md

 Examining the code, we find that **A** and **B** are classes that implement RSA and Paillier operations.

-The protocol itself centers around the `compute`, `ans`, and `test` functions, and each round performs the following procedure:
+The protocol itself centers around this across the `compute`, `ans`, and `test` functions, and each round performs the following procedure:

 * Output the Paillier modulus $$ n = pq $$
 * Accept a query consisting of 7 lists of integers